 - invest in social media content (where 70% of young employees found their most recent position),

 - provide the latest tech in the workplace — all of which we’ll be touching on throughout this guide.

-their need for a different kind of connection, too
+Their need for a different kind of connection

 As well as valuing technology, early talent also cares about social interaction in the workplace.
 In fact, 90% of them value human connection, and almost 60% would rather work in a team, than on their own.

 Well, a balance between technology and human-to-human contact is a must.
 That’s why it’s so important to integrate both physical and digital tactics in your early talent recruitment strategy as well as in your workplace.

 Gen Z’s high ambitions

 Nearly one-quarter of Gen Z aims to earn a salary of $60,000 or more in their first job, and 75% of them expect a promotion within their first year of joining a company.

 For businesses looking to hire (and retain) the best of this generation, an attractive and competitive employment offer is essential.
 As is a clear trajectory of opportunity and promotion in the future.
 Make this clear in your campus recruiting materials, and you’re sure to see results.